threadi/download-list-preview/readme.md

 The preview images are integrated using a style.
 If you want to display them larger, an individual style adjustment is necessary.

+## Usage

+### For user

+1. Download the release ZIP (not the source ZIP).
+2. Install this plugin ZIP in your backend.
+3. Activate the plugin.

+### For developer

+1. Checkout the repository in your plugin folder of your development environment.
+2. Activate the plugin in WordPress backend.

 ## Translations

 I recommend to use [PoEdit](https://poedit.net/) to translate texts for this plugin.